StephenPierzchajlo/COVID-19---Canada/src/COVID_Canada.md

 ## Cumulative cases/deaths in each province

-Below I have a visualisation of the cumulative cases/deaths for each province.
+Below I have a graph of the cumulative cases/deaths for each province.

 ### Cumulative cases